antoineboquet/greek-conversion/README.md

 ```

 Other policies cover long-vowel spelling, nasal gamma, modern digraphs,
-systematic `rh`, double rho, medial beta, sigma style, coronis, and alphabetic
+systematic `rh`, double rho, medial beta, sigma style, contextual or uniform
-numerals.
-The selected spellings are recognized on transliteration input when
+final sigma, coronis, and alphabetic numerals.
+The selected spellings are
-the same options are supplied.
+recognized on transliteration input when the same options are supplied.

 ### Control Greek Unicode output